GoogleChrome/web.dev/src/site/content/en/blog/persistent-storage/index.md

 Thankfully, research by the Chrome team shows that data is very rarely cleared automatically by Chrome.
 It is far more common for users to manually clear storage.
 Thus if a user visits your site regularly, the chances are small that your data will be evicted.

-To prevent the browser from deleting your data, you can request that your entire site's storage be marked persistent. **You should only do this if you have critical data that is not backed up to the cloud, for example end-to-end encryption keys, that if deleted could result in significant data loss.**
+To prevent the browser from deleting your data, you can request that your entire site's storage be marked persistent.

+{% Aside %}
-Persistent storage will not be deleted by the browser, even if storage on the device is running tight.
+  Requesting that all your site’s data be marked as persistent should only be done for critical data (for example, end-to-end encryption keys) that if not backed up to the cloud, could result in significant data loss if not saved.
+Persistent storage is not deleted by the browser, even if storage running low.
 It will only be deleted if the user chooses to remove it via their site settings.
+{% endAside %}

 Persistent storage is [supported in many modern][caniuse-persistent] browsers.
 To learn more about eviction, how much you can store, and how to handle quota limitations, see [Storage for the web](/storage-for-the-web/).